 Another highlight was having stunning artwork adorn our walls, abstract Maine art that was hand selected to compliment our home.
 Bill Crosby’s dramatic landscapes of water, light and earth worked magically in our contemporary home on The Kennebunk River.

 Our dinner guests were a delightful mix – engineers, architects (including ours), artists and editors, entrepreneurs, a politician and wood crafter.
-The conversations flowed along with the four wining pairings – thanks to Pine State Beveridge and our gracious server Carolyn.
+The conversations flowed along with the four wining pairings – thanks to Pine State Beverage and our gracious server Carolyn.
 I just loved looking around the table at friends old and new – listening to everyone’s witty banter, enjoying every bite and observing from my chair the fabulous culinary team work wonders in my kitchen.

 Did I mention the weather gods blessed our fest as well?
 Although dark clouds loomed in the distance, and Doppler radar predicting HAIL, we had splendid cocktails on our outdoor patio on the cove.
 This was my vision for the evening, sipping Team Captains – a delicious tropical craft cocktail served by the energetic and engaging David, by our outdoor fireplace.